ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

  - Message Properties can be set on Preconnections and Connections
  - The effect of Selection Properties can be queried on Connections and Messages

-The Transport Properties Names are hierarchically organized in the form
+The Transport Properties Names are CamelCased strings.
+They are hierarchically organized in the form
 \[\<domain\>.\]\<PropertyName\>.
 The Domain part is empty for well known, generic properties, i.e., for properties defined by an RFC which use is not limited to a specific protocol.
 Otherwise, the domain part specifies the domain they apply to --- see {{iana}} for the assignment policy and initial values.
+All Transport Properties specified in this document are well known, generic properties.

 Transport Properties can have one of a set of data types:

 - Boolean: can take the values "true" and "false"; representation is implementation-dependent.
-- Integer: can take positive or negative numeric values; range and representation is implementation-dependent.
+- Integer: can take positive or negative numeric integer values; range and representation is implementation-dependent.
+- Numeric: can take positive or negative numeric values; range and representation is implementation-dependent.
 - Enumeration: can take one value of a finite set of values, dependent on the property itself.
 The representation is implementation dependent; however,